1. Frequently Asked Questions:

 What is the Anti Theft Automatic Motor Lockout feature?

 Some of our Volt Canada’s electric scooters are equipped with this feature.
 When alarm is enabled and triggered, the motor (Rear Wheel) will lockout and vibrate preventing anyone from moving the ebike.

-Some of Volt Canada’s ebikes (Incline Series) use smart controllers that will detact when a rider starts to pedal and assist you with automatic power without the use of throttle control.
+Some ebikes use smart controllers that will detect when a rider starts to pedal and assist you with automatic power without the use of throttle control.
 Pedal Assist enables a rider to use pedals regardless the size of the ebike.